ewupey/getting_cleaning_data_project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Files
-{\bf run_analysis.R} :
+run_analysis.R} :
 - This can be run as long as the unzipped data is in your working directory
+- THis R script requires packages "data.table" and "plyr"
 - This R script does the following :

  1. Merges the training and the test sets to create one data set.